-- 13.10 A contextual safeguarding approach must be taken when considering possible child-on-child abuse.
+13.10 A contextual safeguarding approach must be taken when considering possible child-on-child abuse.
 Children and young people who display harmful behaviours must be seen as potential victims themselves, and the wider environmental risks must be taken into account.
-Staff must challenge any gender bias or derogatory language used by staff or pupils.
-Staff must not dismiss any concerns brought to them by pupils.
-Staff can report concerns verbally, but they must ensure that all concerns are recorded onto the school's electronic recording system by the end of the school day. - 13.11 It is also important to understand intra familial harms and any necessary support for siblings following incidents, this applies whether siblings attend the same or a different school. - 13.12 When making decisions about how to deal with allegations, the age and understanding of the young person who has displayed harmful behaviour must be taken into consideration, as well as any relevant personal circumstances and how this relates to their behaviour.
+Team members must challenge any gender bias or derogatory language used by team members or pupils.
+Team members must not dismiss any concerns brought to them by pupils.
+Team members can report concerns verbally, but they must ensure that all concerns are recorded onto the school's electronic recording system by the end of the school day.

-Schools must consider any disparity in age between the young person who has displayed harmful behaviour and the victim, the impact the behaviour has had on the victim, and any element of coercion or violence.

-- 13.13 DSL must deal with any concerns of child-on-child abuse immediately and sensitively.
+- 13.11 It is also important to understand intra familial harms and any necessary support for siblings following incidents, this applies whether siblings attend the same or a different school. - 13.12 When making decisions about how to deal with allegations, the age and understanding of the young person who has displayed harmful behaviour must be taken into consideration, as well as any relevant personal circumstances and how this relates to their behaviour. - Schools must consider any disparity in age between the young person who has displayed harmful behaviour and the victim, the impact the behaviour has had on the victim, and any element of coercion or violence. - 13.13 DSL must deal with any concerns of child-on-child abuse immediately and sensitively.
 As much information as possible must be gathered from the victim and the young person who has allegedly displayed harmful behaviour in order to gain the facts of what has happened. - 13.14 The language used must be sensitive, non-judgemental and must not blame the victim.
 Victims must be supported and reassured that their safety and welfare within the school is the priority.
-Risk assessments must be implemented where necessary.
+Risk assessments must be implemented where necessary. - 13.15 Where the DSL believes that there has been significant harm caused to the pupil, a referral must be made to the local authority immediately.
+In agreement with the local authority, parents/carers must be informed.
+Where possible, as best practice, parents/carers are to be informed face to face.